sirmoncef/BarreCode_Generator/README.md

-# Djnago-BarreCode_Generator
+#BarreCode_Generator
-SImple BarreCode Gnerator  with django and  javascript
+ BarreCode Gnerator  with django and  javascript

 ## Some ScreenShots 📷